Overview of Microsoft LAPS

 “The Local Administrator Password Solution (LAPS) provides management of local account passwords of domain joined computers.
 Passwords are stored in Active Directory (AD) and protected by ACL, so only eligible users can read it or request its reset.” – Microsoft

-Basically, LAPS reduces the risk of having a default (backdoor perhaps) local administrator and default password on your machines by having each machine use a different complex password for the account.
-Before LAPS, most organizations had a generic local admin e.g., ORG_LocalAdmin, with the same password on each machine e.g., ORG_P@ssword.
-Problem with that is, if a machine was compromised, the malware/hacker could move laterally among all your machines gathering more and more data to deepen the security breach.
-With LAPS implemented, you remove that attack vector, so if one machine is compromised, the ability to move laterally to another machine is greatly reduced.
+LAPS reduces the risk of having a default (backdoor perhaps) local administrator and default password on your machines by having each machine use a different complex password for the account.
+Before LAPS, most organizations had a generic local admin (e.g. ORG_LocalAdmin) with the same password on each machine (e.g. ORG_P@ssword).
+However, if a machine was compromised using this model, the malware/hacker could move laterally among all your machines gathering more and more data to deepen the security breach.
+With LAPS implemented, you remove that attack vector.
+Now if one machine is compromised, the ability to move laterally to another machine is greatly reduced.

 - Create Source Folders

 - Setup LAPS AD Groups and Permissions

 - Verify Permissions and Read / Reset Access

 - The “why’s” behind each step.
 Most of these details and the reasons why you must perform these steps are well documented in the Microsoft “LAPS_OperationGuide,” which is part of the download.